The Hidden Costs of College: Why Tuition Keeps Rising

 College Tuition Has Risen Significantly Faster Than Inflation

 The cost of college tuition has risen significantly faster than inflation over the past several decades.
 This rapid increase has made attending college prohibitively expensive for many students and families.
-There are several factors that have contributed to the rising cost of tuition, including reduced state funding, administrative bloat, spending on amenities and athletics, among others from Data is Beautiful on Reddit.
+There are several factors that have contributed to the rising cost of tuition, including reduced state funding, administrative bloat, spending on amenities and athletics, among others from Analysis: College Tuition Has Outpaced Inflation by More Than 3x Over the Last 40 Years.

 The high cost of college tuition has broad societal impacts.
 It deters many qualified students from attending college or forces them to take on massive debt.
 This debt burden hampers graduates' ability to make major purchases like cars and homes, which has negative ripple effects on the broader economy.
 The skills gap also widens, as industries face shortages of college-educated workers.
 Ultimately, the trend of exponentially increasing tuition is unsustainable.
 Colleges must find ways to control costs and provide more affordable access to higher education.
 Doing so will yield benefits for individual students as well as the nation as a whole.